randomblast/drupal-facebook/README.txt

   directory where this file is located.
 Then, add
   $conf['fb_api_file'] = 'redesign-changes/facebook.php';
   near the end of your settings.php file.
-  You will get a cryptic error message until you done this correctly.
+  You will get a cryptic error message until you have done this correctly.

-- Install a Facebook-aware theme into one of Drupal's themes directories.
+- If you intend to support canvas pages, install a Facebook-aware theme into one of Drupal's themes directories.
 One example theme is provided in the 'themes' directory of this module, but Drupal will not find it there.
 So, you must copy the entire theme directory to sites/all/themes, or another of Drupal's themes directories.
 Use a symbolic link, rather than copy, if you intend to make no changes and you want updates to be easier.
 Visit Site Building >> Themes so that Drupal will detect the new theme.

 - Edit your settings.php file (sites/default/settings.php, depending
   on your install) to include fb_settings.inc (in this directory).
 For